-Here is a condition of consciousness that allows “the humiliated” to see more clearly the reality of the lives of those who humiliate them than the humiliators themselves can.
-This condition of consciousness is a kind of “clairvoyance”—a capacity for knowledge that escapes those who initiate the humiliation, who do not—and, perhaps, cannot—see themselves as clearly.
-While such knowledge does not involve “knowing the thoughts” of the humiliators in detail, it does require that one know some patterns of what and how they think and feel.
+Here is a condition of consciousness that allows “the humiliated” to see more clearly the reality of the lives of those who humiliate than the humiliators themselves do.
+While such knowledge does not involve “know[ing] the thoughts” of the humiliators in detail, it does require that one know some patterns of what and how they think and feel.
 Du Bois is here considering the ideology of white supremacy, tracing out the historical conditions of its development and some of the psychological consequences it has for whites who accept it and live in and on the basis of it.
-To the extent that whites accept the premises of white supremacy, and live and act upon them, they are deceived about themselves and act out a deception that the blacks who are subject to them are in a position to see through.
+To the extent that whites accept the premises of white supremacy, and live and act upon them, they are deceived about themselves and act out a deception that the blacks who are subject to the consequences of those premises are in a position to see through.
 This is not the core of double-consciousness, though it seems to be the sort of thing Du Bois had in mind when he referred in 1903 to “second sight”, a key adjunct to double-consciousness, in the “Strivings” passage.
-This interpretation is brought out in Henry, Gordon, and Kirkland as well.
+This matches the reading found in Henry, Gordon, and Kirkland as well.

 But there is a bit more here, and other than, “second sight”.
-For what Du Bois presents in this chapter is a critical analysis of the American ideology of white supremacy that is informed by historical understanding and backed up by social-scientific data.
+For what Du Bois presents in this chapter is a critical analysis of the American ideology of white supremacy that is informed by sociological analysis and backed up by historical and social-scientific understanding.
 Du Bois both begins and ends the chapter by noting his own position “high in the tower”.
-This refers both to his distanced, observer status relative to those who he is discussing, and to his own achieved position as an academically trained social scientist—indeed, one of the most highly trained minds in America at the time—bringing his powers of analysis to bear on the “souls of white folk”.
-Du Bois presents, if we take him at his word, a case of scientifically-informed, nuanced historical analysis built on a “clairvoyant” insight into the psyche of the white person “under the influence” of white supremacist ideology, one predicated on both the second sight and ideology-critique.
+This presumably refers both to his distanced, observer status, and, relatedly, to his own achieved position as an academically trained social scientist – indeed, one of the most highly trained minds in America at the time – bringing his powers of analysis to bear on the “souls of white folk”.
+Du Bois gives a scientifically-informed, nuanced historical analysis built on a “clairvoyant” insight into the psyche of the white person “under the influence” of white supremacist ideology, one predicated on both the second sight and a kind of ideology-critique.

 4.2 “On Being Ashamed of Oneself: An Essay on Race Pride” (1933)